Here is a homemade chocolate brownie protein bar recipe that is low in sugar, cheap to make, and is only around 100 calories per slice!

 This recipe shows how you can make a batch for the week ahead which is a great money-saving hack.

 Why make your own low calorie protein bars?

-Protein bars can be very convenient when you are looking for a healthy snack before or after the gym, or if you are looking for a chocolate bar alternative at your desk.
+Protein bars can be very convenient when you are looking for a healthy snack before or after the gym, or if you are looking for a chocolate bar alternative that is healthier.

-In this recipe, you can make 14 chocolate protein bars which you can keep in your fridge and eat on the go.
+With this recipe, you can make 14 chocolate brownie protein bars which you can keep stored in the fridge and eat on the go.

 Why you will love these chocolate brownie protein bar recipe?

 - Super cheap to make and great way to save money buying protein bars.